RoboticsURJC-students/2017-tfg-richard-nicklas/README.md

 # 2 [HexToVGA](https://github.com/JdeRobot/FPGA-robotics/tree/master/Projects/ComputerVision/HexToVGA)

-In this Chapter, I began the transition from the online IDE to the real FPGA Icezum Alhambra I. The size limit and the inability to write the data to a file were hindering progress so I adapted the code to Icestudio, all .v files became .ice files.
+In this Chapter I began the transition from the online IDE to the real FPGA Icezum Alhambra I. The size limit and the inability to write the data to a file were hindering progress so I adapted the code to Icestudio, all .v files became .ice files.

 Even though this folder is named /HexToVGA, VGA output wasn't achieved in this chapter, what was achieved was automation of the image file reading, writing and encoding and working image processing(color filters)